NothingToUnderstand/blog/README.md

 # blog
-It is the simple web api
+It is the simple web apl
-Use Intellij Idea for this